 In-House Development and Production.
 We have developed substantially all of our nutritional supplement and food products utilizing nutrition science as the basis for product formulation.
 We maintain an ongoing research and development effort led by Carl W. Hastings, Ph.D., our Chief Scientific Officer and Vice Chairman.
 In addition, we consult regularly with other industry professionals with respect to developments in nutritional science, product enhancements and new products.
 Since 1993, we have manufactured substantially all of our nutritional products at our facility in Chesterfield, Missouri.
-We outsource two nutritional supplement products, our 24K and LunaRich X capsules.
-We believe our ability to formulate and manufacture all but two of our own nutritional supplement products enables us to maintain our high standards of quality assurance and proprietary product composition.
+In 2015, we installed an encapsulator and bottling line to produce our LunaRich X capsules.
+We outsource our ready-to-drink product, 24K.
+We believe our ability to formulate and manufacture all but one of our own nutritional supplement products enables us to maintain our high standards of quality assurance and proprietary product composition.

 Experienced Ambassador Team.
 Our Ambassador corps consists of distributors who have achieved the level of Master Director, have earned royalty payments of at least \$4,000 in consecutive months and meet our leadership and character criteria necessary to garner our invitation to be an Ambassador.
 Our Ambassadors generally are our most productive distributors and are essential in recruiting, motivating and training our entire distributor network.
 We, and our Ambassadors, lead hundreds of annual events throughout all of our markets to motivate and train distributors, including regular recruiting meetings, trainings, conference calls, training schools for Master Affiliates and higher levels and regional, national and international distributor conferences.
-As of December 31, 2014, we had approximately 372 Ambassadors.
-The top 10 distributors at the Ambassador level have been with us for an average of 20 years, which provides consistency in training new distributors and contributes to a stable salesforce.
+As of December 31, 2015, we had approximately 376 Ambassadors worldwide.

 Experienced and Incentivized Management Team.
 Our management team is led by our founder, Robert L. Montgomery, who has been our Chief Executive Officer since the inception of our company in 1985.
-Our executive officers have been employed by our company for an average of 19 years and are experienced in their areas of focus, which include manufacturing, sales, finance, marketing and operations.
-As of March 6, 2015, our directors and executive officers beneficially own approximately 37.1% of our common stock.
+Our executive officers have been employed by our company for an average of 20 years and are experienced in their areas of focus, which include manufacturing, sales, finance, marketing and operations.
+As of March 7, 2016, our directors and executive officers beneficially own approximately 37.6% of our common stock.